alex-michaud/bun-hono-boilerplate/README.md

 ### 12. Initialize Prisma

 Inside the `./src/prisma/` directory, you will find the `schema.prisma` file.
 This is where you define your database schema.
-You can copy the `schema.prisma` file from this boilerplate repository to your project.
+You can **copy the file `schema.prisma`** from this boilerplate repository to your project.

 Run the following command to generate the Prisma client: